DayTiffany-FS/WDV339/README.md

-http://localhost:8000 - Link to the front end, the primary user interface for the Spotify application http://localhost:8001 - Link to the backend API. http://localhost:8001/spotify/v1 - Link tot he Spotify API middleware http://localhost:8001/spotify/v1/status - Endpoint to check JWT status http://localhost:8001/spotify/v1/login - Endpoint to request new JWT from Spotify through the authorization workflow http://localhost:8001/spotify/v1/search - Endpoint for general/global search through Spotify with a JSON web response.
+http://localhost:8000 - Link to the front end, the primary user interface for the Spotify application http://localhost:8001 - Link to the backend API. http://localhost:8001/spotify/v1 - Link tot he Spotify API middleware. http://localhost:8001/spotify/v1/status - Endpoint to check JWT status. http://localhost:8001/spotify/v1/login - Endpoint to request new JWT from Spotify through the authorization workflow. http://localhost:8001/spotify/v1/search - Endpoint for general/global search through Spotify with a JSON web response.